King's Nobel laureates

 Professor Peter Higgs came to King's as an undergraduate in 1947 to read natural sciences in the field of physics.
 After graduating with a first-class BSc in 1950 he took an MSc in physics in 1952 and was awarded his PhD in 1954.

-Among the many honours and awards Professor Higgs has received are the Fellowship of King's in 1998 and the College's Honorary Doctorate of Science in 2009.
+Among the many honours and awards Professor Higgs has received are the Fellowship of King's in 1998 and the university's Honorary Doctorate of Science in 2009.